Lohia path: Features

 Lohia Path, which caters to a heavy traffic coming from Bareilly-Bara Banki-Sitapur on one side and Kanpur-Raebareli-Allahabad, Sultanpur-Varanasi from the other side, thus gains importance with this project.
 Many important offices, institutions and hotels, besides the new Gomtinagar townships are situated on this road.

 The Lohia Park, a project of chief minister Mulayam Singh Yadav, is also located on this road.
 All this has increased the traffic flow on this road manifold.

 The salient features of the upcoming project are: The width of the road will be increased from the existing seven metres to 11.5 metres on either side.
 Thus the total available carriage way for the fast moving vehicles will be 23 metres.

 Secondly, for the safety and smooth flow of traffic the lanes for motorised vehicles is being segregated from bicyclists and pedestrians by providing 1.5 metre wide footpath and two-metre wide bicycle track on both sides of the road.

 Use

 Dr. Ram Manohar Lohia Park, Lohia Hospital, prominent hotels and busy cafés are near this road.
 Lohia Path caters to heavy traffic between Bareilly-Bara Banki-Sitapur and Kanpur-Allahabad, Sultanpur-Varanasi.
 A bridge over the railway lines passing through the path opened on Saturday, 17 October 2009.
-The bridge, spaning 1,500 meters, helps to remove traffic bottlenecks.
+The bridge, spanning 1,500 meters, helps to remove traffic bottlenecks.
 The road passes through Lucknow's costliest and most posh areas.
 Malls, corporate offices, government offices and parks are located on this roads and near by.